outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - my system can generate error types & apply different solution automation workflows as needed to solve a problem, and identify the workflow likeliest to be useful before applying it

+      - a function network depends on input data, whereas my system depends on definitions, the logic of interface queries, & an internet connection to find new info as it identifies its own need for new info

       - examples of functions that are sub-optimal for a task but get it done (or appear to do so) without immediately invalidating side effects
         - an approximation method isnt as useful as a correct method built on cross-interface understanding
         - attacking a known security vuln by deploying a code fix specific to that vuln doesnt address the problem of identifying/preventing vulns automatically or identifying/preventing hackers from having/using reasons to hack